runetopic/osrs-server/README.md

 - Download the [OpenOSRS](https://github.com/runetopic/openosrs/tree/localhost) client from our runetopic organization.
 This branch is configured to connect to the server  automatically.

 ### MongoDB Setup
 - This project requires mongoDB for account creation and verification.
-Please setup either a local cloud instance, or a local instance up.
+Please setup either a cloud instance, or a local instance.
 I will be providing this via docker in the future, but this is a manual process for now.
 - Create a database called ```api``` and a collection called ```account``` if they do not get created automatically.
 - Upon start of the server, an admin account will be created for you:
   - *Credentials: (Username=admin, password=password)*